-Wahroonga, which is on the North Shore close to the start of the F3 Freeway, has a nice park, and even better cafe opposite it [Coonanbarra Cafe], but you are haven’t even made it out of Sydney yet! 🙂
+Wahroonga, which is on the North Shore close to the start of the F3 Freeway, has a nice park, and even better cafe opposite it [Cafe Patina (formerly the Coonanbarra Cafe)], but you are haven’t even made it out of Sydney yet! 🙂

 You first potential stop past the leafy North Shore is Brooklyn near the Hawkesbury River for views and cruises.
 The drive down to the Mooney Mooney Bridge is spectacular but it is a bit hard on the driver to fully appreciate it in three lanes of fast traffic.